 But the numbers tell a different story.
 Reality Labs posted $4.5 billion in losses last quarter alone, and despite aggressive marketing pushes, Horizon Worlds never attracted the user base Meta needed.
 Internal metrics obtained by tech publications over the past two years showed embarrassingly low engagement, with many virtual worlds sitting empty even as Meta poured resources into development.
 The Quest headset lineup, while technically impressive, remained a niche product for gaming enthusiasts rather than the mainstream platform Meta envisioned.

-Now Meta's racing to catch up in artificial intelligence, where competitors like OpenAI, Google, and have seized early leads with large language models and AI agents.
+Now Meta's racing to catch up in artificial intelligence, where competitors like OpenAI, Google, and Microsoft have seized early leads with large language models and AI agents.
 The company's recent AI announcements, including its Llama language models and AI-powered features across Facebook and Instagram, signal where leadership sees the real opportunity.
 But playing catch-up means reallocating capital and talent fast, and that's exactly what these Reality Labs cuts accomplish.